+Guy: That's excellent.
 All those things also keep you fresh a little bit.
 I like to say they help you learn in parallel, and not just sequentially.

 So, it's quite a journey.
 Maybe we start a little bit with that historical perspective, you've gone from these different companies that are all so different and different times.

 How would you say the security landscape has changed in the ways you've been tackling, maybe the same title, across a decade or two?